15 Best Period Pieces Streaming Now on Hulu

 The Girl King

 Queen Kristina, the “girl king,” is thrust onto the throne at age six and is raised as a prince, not a princess.
-Her goal is to spread peace and an education throughout Sweden in the 1600s, but the people surrounding her have a different plan.
+Her goal is to spread peace throughout Sweden in the 1600s, but the people surrounding her have a different plan.

 As she approaches a marriageable age, strong and fiercely independent Kristina is suddenly expected to choose a man to marry.
-Only, she was more interested in her beautiful lady-in-waiting, Ebba.
+Only, she is more interested in her beautiful lady-in-waiting, Ebba.

 Watch: Girl King